Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Discussion, Limitations and Future Work

 \section{Discussion, Limitations and Future Work}

-While our system effectively tracks hand positions continuously and recognizes discrete gestures, showcasing advantages such as resilience to varying noise factors and wrist orientations, etc., it still has shortcomings that must be resolved before large-scale deployment in real-world settings.
+The user studies showcase that our system tracks hand positions continuously with resilience to varying noise factors and wrist orientations.
+The micro-gesture recognition study and the input to AR glasses demo in the video figure serve as example uses of the pose tracking capabilities for practical one-hand interaction.
+In the future, as the ring's tracking matures, more applications (\textit{e.g.}, sign language translation) will be unlocked.
+As~\theDevice{} is the first single-ring system that enables hand pose tracking across sessions and users, it still has shortcomings that must be resolved before large-scale deployment in real-world settings.
+For example, Gheran~\etal{}'s attempt to replicate a ring-based gesture elicitation study revealed~\cite{ring-gesture-elicitation} real-world replicability issues.
 In this section, we discuss the limitations of ~\theDevice{} and the challenges and opportunities of broader smart ring systems.